Sohitha-01/AI-Enhanced-Weather-Forecating/README.md

 ## 📊 Visualizations
 A few key plots (see `Images/` for all):

-- **Target Distribution**: Shows class imbalance (only 22% rainy days).
+- **Target Distribution**: Distribution of the target variable `RainTomorrow`.
+Only ~22% of days had rain the next day.
 - **Correlation Heatmap**: Highlights strongest relationships (humidity, pressure).
 - **Rain Probability by Month**: Peaks in June–July, dips in October.
-- **Feature Importance**: Humidity, Rainfall, and Sunshine are most predictive.
+- **Feature Importance**: Highlights the most important predictors for rainfall.
 - **Model Comparison**: XGBoost outperforms others.
-- **Streamlit App Screenshot**: User inputs today’s weather → prediction for tomorrow.

 ---